Why do I need a wallet?

 Why are there so many wallets?

 When you buy something from a physical store or a market, you might use cash, a credit or debit card, paywave or if you're really unlucky - a cheque.
-Typically your decision to use any one of these will be based on 1). whether or not the vendor accepts a particular form of payment and 2).
-The fees charged by your bank to use one.
+Typically your decision to use any one of these will be based on 1). whether the vendor accepts a particular form of payment and 2).
+The fees charged by your bank to use it.

 Might I need more than one wallet?

-Because of the range of available features and depending on your use; a single wallet may not fulfil all of your requirements.
+It depends.
+Because of the range of available wallet features and depending on your use; a single wallet may not fulfil all of your requirements.
 At present, some wallets do a great job of performing standard Bitcoin payments, but a basic job of doing Lightning Payments.
-Therefore, you might want a dedicated Lightning wallet if this is something you envisage doing frequently.
-We do expect some consolidation to occur over time, where major wallets provide a common set of functionality.
+Therefore, you might want a dedicated Lightning wallet if this is something you envisage using frequently.
+We do expect some consolidation to occur over time with Lightning Wallet functionality, where major wallets provide a common set of functionality.
 However, even then, some form-factors will still provide for very specific uses and will compliment others.

 Can I be sure your wallets are not scams?

-There is no 100% guaranteed way of identifying wallet scams, and WalletMatrix makes no such claim.
+Bitcoin is decentralised.
+There is no authority or ombudsman to refer to in the case of scams.
+As such, there can be no 100% guaranteed way of identifying wallet scams, and WalletMatrix makes no such claim.
 However; WalletMatrix will make every effort to check that the vendors and wallets that we feature, are genuine projects whose primary aim is to help get borderless, censorship-resistant, digital payments into as many hands as possible.

-What WalletMatrix does do however, is to provide the means for self-verification.
-As more vendors are on-boarded, they're encouraged to provide cryptographic signatures that users may use to verify its authenticity.
+What WalletMatrix does do however, is provide the means for self-verification.
+As more vendors are on-boarded, they're encouraged to provide cryptographic signatures that users may use to verify the authenticity of their data.
 See the dedicated verification page for further information.